Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Common mistakes

-• Do not make business logic depend on whether HTTP, workers, and scheduler run in one process.
+• Do not make business logic depend on whether runtimes run together or separately.

-• Do not run multiple scheduler processes unless the scheduler and deployment are configured for that behavior.
+• Do not run multiple scheduler replicas unless the scheduler and deployment are configured for it.

 Next Steps